 The number of lessons will vary, but there are not as many as some math curricula.
 For example, this year my daughter has 120 math lessons.
 I like the flexibility of being able to do school four days a week, and this works well with only 120 lessons.

-When you purchase your level, you will receive it for 12 months.
-This is great if you school year-round and take breaks throughout the year or take small mini vacations.
+The great thing about Teaching Textbooks 4.0 is when you purchase your level, it comes with a full 12-month access.
+This is great if you school year-round and take breaks throughout the year or take small mini-vacations.

 Do you plan on taking a summer break, but won’t be finished with the curriculum in time?
 That is okay because there is the ability to take a 3 month pause and come back to it without losing any time on your digital course enrollment.
 You can pause it for a minimum of 7 days with up to 3 months of pause time.
 However, you do not have to do it in intervals of 7 days.

 Some have said they feel like Teaching Textbooks math is too easy and not rigorous enough.
 That is really a matter of opinion if you are trying to compare different curriculum that teaches math concepts in differing ways.
 It is not a textbook and is taught in a fun and entertaining way and is great for kids who love games and technology.